Fetal structural anomalies are found in up to 3% of all pregnancies following routine prenatal care ultrasound screening1.

 The human exome contains all protein-coding regions (exons) of about 23,000 genes in the genome.
 The exome makes up only about 2% of the whole genome, but close to 85% of all known disease-causing variants are located within the exons.
 In addition, our proprietary design also covers more than 46,000 non-coding variants described as diseaserelevant in the databases HGMD and ClinVar.

-We also screen for certain prenatal infections within our proprietary design, covering for diseases including Toxoplasmosis, Varicella, Fifth disease, Syphilis as well as account for pathogens such as Herpes Simplex 1 & 2.
+We also screen for certain prenatal infections within our proprietary design, covering for diseases including Toxoplasmosis, Varicella, Cytomegalovirus, Fifth disease, Syphilis as well as account for pathogens such as Herpes Simplex 1 & 2.
 Such infections can cause abnormal ultrasound findings and may have serious, in some cases fatal, consequences for the fetus.
 Since these infections are not of genetic origin, they wouldn’t be detected by standard commercial exome sequencing kits.

 Are you insured in Germany?
 Our colleagues at the Zentrum für Humangenetik Tübingen will gladly support you!